vertica/vertica-containers/one-node-ce/README.md

 ## Start with `docker run`

-You can also use `docker run`.
+You can also use `docker run` to start the server instance.
 In the following example, `vertica-ce:latest` is the container image you created in [Building the image](#building-the-image):

 ```shell
 docker run -p 5433:5433 \